 The Zero SR/F is the first electric motorcycle from Zero that is actually a motorcycle first, and electric second.
 Here’s everything you need to know about the Zero SR/F: real-world range, real-world charging times, what it’s like to ride, maintenance, and more.

-Or as Sam Paschel, Zero’s CEO put it: “The first three things people ask about an electric motorcycle are always: how far will it go, how fast can it go, and how long does it take to recharge?”
+As Sam Paschel, Zero’s CEO put it: “The first three things people ask about an electric motorcycle are always: how far will it go, how fast can it go, and how long does it take to recharge?”

 Let’s try to answer those questions (and many more) about the Zero SR/F.